kero13ro/kero13ro/README.md

 # Hi there 👋

-I'm a passionate Front-end Developer with 6+ years of experience in Web App development.
-I love building products and transforming ideas into reality.
-I've successfully led 5 projects from the ground up and have 2+ years of experience in front-end architecture design.

-## 🚀 About Me
-- 🏗️ Building great web applications with modern technologies
-- 📈 Strong sense of product ownership and continuous improvement
-- 🤝 Experience in mentoring and team collaboration
-- 🌟 Passionate about optimizing performance and user experience
+I'm a passionate developer with 7 years of frontend experience across e-commerce, video streaming, animation, and gaming platforms.
+Skilled in product development, system design, and performance/user experience optimization.
+3 years of team leadership experience, driving process standardization and automation.
+Well-versed in the software development lifecycle and delivering effective technical solutions.

 ## 🛠️ Technical Skills